| Home | Overview | Developed Country | Developing Country |

 7:00 am: Breakfast

-Participants will see first hand the pearl farming and the shell polishing enterprises and get to ask additional questions.
+Participants will see first hand the pearl farming and the shell polishing enterprises that benefit women and local communities, get to talk with the producers, and ask additional questions.

 Leader: Val Beasley, Envirovet Director